 A new pedestrian and cycle bridge connecting Nine Elms on the South Bank with the historic Pimlico embankment is a key component in the Partnership’s transport development plans.

-Once a winning design is revealed in 2015 the Partnership will explore a range of funding options which could include sponsorship.
+Once a winning design is revealed in summer 2015 the Partnership will explore a range of funding options which could include sponsorship.

 TfL’s feasibility study suggests the bridge would cost around £40m, providing a car free alternative to Vauxhall or Chelsea Bridges.

 A 2-stage design competition is now underway with the winning design due to be announced in summer 2015.